jameswan141/jameswan141.github.io/README.md

 * I will get into the now advanced tutorials such as the HTML entities an symbols so I can elevate my mastery of the programming languages, particularly from TypeScript and React.
 * I will create some difficult games that will maybe include an app from TypeScript and React tutorials.
 * I will edit my website to make it more elaborate and professional.

+Week 3

+* Heading into the final week, I will wrap up the tutorials and go over everything that I've learned from the first week to this week.
+* I will use my knowledge to get into making unique softwares that are out of this world.
+Sure it may look scary, but knowledge is power.
+* I will create a list of objectives of what to do in order to make the portfolio look complete.
+* I will create a paragraph showcasing how I became someone who has the ability to blend in with the computer programming community.

 <div class="header">
   <h2>Problems & Moving Forward</h2>